 Red Cross Blood Drive

 Twice per year the club conducts a blood drive on a Meeting day to help this important project.
-Club members, family and friends donate blood to the Red Cross.
+Club members, family and friends donate blood to the Red Cross and/or Kalamazoo Blood.

 Operation R.A.Y.
 (Rotarians Appreciate You)